mandelsoft/spiff/README.md

 ### `(( decrypt("secret") ))`

-This function ca be used to store encrypted secrets in a spiff yaml file.
+This function can be used to store encrypted secrets in a spiff yaml file.
 The processed result will then contain the decrypted value.
+All node types can be encrypted and decrypted, including complete maps and lists.

-The password for the descryption can either be given as second argument, or (the preferred way) it can be specified by the environment variable `SPIFF_ENCRYPTION_KEY`.
+The password for the decryption can either be given as second argument, or (the preferred way) it can be specified by the environment variable `SPIFF_ENCRYPTION_KEY`.

-An optional last argument may select the encryptio method.
+An optional last argument may select the encryption method.
 The only method supported so far is `3DES`.
 Other methods may be added for dedicated spiff versions by using the encryption method registration offered by the spiff library.